MissStrong/ICS3UE_Semester_2_2020-2021/Notes/Course Outline.md

 ## Grade 11, University Preparation

 Disclaimer: The following is a tentative schedule.
-Upcoming activities might be updated, although current activities will be accurate.
+Upcoming activities might be updated, although current activities should be accurate.

 ### Week 1